iTwin/changed-elements-react/packages/changed-elements-react/README.md

 ## About

-This package provides React components that help implement iTwin version comparison forkflows.
+This package provides React components that help implement iTwin version comparison workflows.
 These components are designed to communicate with [iTwin Platform Changed Elements API](https://developer.bentley.com/apis/changed-elements/), which is used to retrieve data about iModel change history.

 ## Installation